 Did Mother Nature take your car for a ride?
 If you’ve discovered that your vehicle didn’t weather a storm very well, it’s time to file an insurance claim and repair the damage.
 Whether your car was dinged by hail or hit by falling debris, we’ll help you determine if you’re eligible and walk you through filing your claim.

 Storm related damage to your car is typically covered under comprehensive car insurance.
-Not all states require you carry comprehensive coverage on your car, so this is an optional plan.
-If you have comprehensive coverage, then you’re most likely covered.
+Not all states require you carry comprehensive coverage on your car, so this is optional coverage.
 If you didn’t select this type of coverage, you’ll probably have to pay the repair costs out of pocket.
 To find out what type of coverage you have, connect with your American Family Insurance agent.
 They’ll be happy to walk you through your coverages.

 What to Do When You Discover Storm Damage to Your Car

-If your car is seriously damaged you shouldn’t drive it.
-It’s not safe at that point and you may actually cause more harm.
-However, if the damage is relatively small or cosmetic, like hail damage, you might be able to safely drive it.
-But, in both situations, the best course of action is to connect with your insurance agent, send them pictures of the vehicle and damage and ask what your car insurance policy suggests.
+If your car is seriously damaged you shouldn’t drive or get into it.
+It’s not safe, and you may actually cause more harm.
+However, if the storm damage is relatively small or cosmetic, like light hail damage, you might be able to safely drive your car.
+But, in both situations, the best course of action is to connect with your insurance agent, send them pictures of the damaged vehicle and ask what your car insurance policy suggests.